tkenning/dev.na.bambora.com/source/docs/guides/report/index.md

 The response body contains a JSON object.
 The structure of the object is dictated by the value passed for "name" property in the request ('Search' or 'TransHistoryMinimal').

-Note:
-1. Search and TransHistoryMinimal have a different default order.
-2. `trn_batch_no` will always be "209" for non batched transactions?
-Or is the batch for credit cards set according to the day?
-Will a credit card batch and individual credit card transactions share a batch id?
-What is the relation to batch file ids (10000028)?

 ## Examples

 ### Example batch requests